ritish-behera/VSD-PhysicalDesign/README.md

 1. Global Placement - Course grain placement with no legalisation
 2. Detail Placement - Fine grain placement with legalisation

-Note : Legalisation refers to the placement of standard cells in exact rows of the grid with no overlaps
+*Note : Legalisation refers to the placement of standard cells in exact rows of the grid without any overlaps.

 For congestion driven placement, the goal is to reduce the wirelength and openlane tool uses Half Perimeter Wire Length (HOWL) method to define the location of the cells.
-The parameters for this method can be seen in the config.tcl file in the runs section.
+The parameters for this method can be seen in the ```config.tcl``` file in the ```picorv32a/runs/``` directory.
 Again, one thing to note in the file is that the OVFL value that represents the overflow condition should converge during the simulation.

-For viewing the placement layout in Magic we will follow the similar method as floorplan, invking the magic tools in the placement directory and hence putting the "picorv32a.placement.def" file as the input argument.
+Visualization of Placement : To view the placement layout in Magic, invoke the tool in the placement directory and use the ```picorv32a.placement.def``` file as the input argument.
+(Similar to floorplan steps)

 ![place1](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/91a645ae-1aae-4cb4-a503-f46d1fdd5f35)